nshalabi/SysmonTools/README.md

 # SysmonTools
 Utilities for Sysmon

-Please read more on nosecurecode.blog
+Please read more on https://nosecurecode.blog/